Register a new health-related business

 Health-related businesses include:

-- Personal care and body art businesses that provide hairdressing, beauty treatment, skin penetration procedures and colonic irrigation
+- Personal care and body art businesses (hairdressing, beauty treatment, skin penetration procedures and colonic irrigation)

 - Prescribed accommodation including rooming and boarding houses and motels, hostels and caravan parks.

-Current legislation does not require the registration of colonic irrigation or massage businesses.
+Current legislation does not require the registration of massage businesses.

 Before starting a new health-related business

 If you are thinking of starting a new health-related business, we strongly recommends that you submit your plans and specifications to Council for assessment.
 This assessment helps us to understand your ideas and the scope of your business.

 As part of this assessment service, Council checks that the fittings and layout of your business meet the required standards.
 You will also receive advice and assistance in setting up your new business.

 It is your responsibility to apply for any necessary planning permits or building permits before you can commence works on your new business.
 For example, if you want to operate your health business from home you need to follow Council's guidelines for working from home (DOC 220Kb) and you may need permits if you intend to renovate or extend the building.